John Stocker (scientist): CSIRO

 Stocker was appointed the chief executive officer of the CSIRO in 1990 and held the role until 1995.
 In 1996, Stocker was appointed by the Minister for Science and Technology, Peter McGauran, to the position of Chief Scientist of Australia.
 The role was a part-time position, Stocker working one day a week.
 He left the position in 1999.

 Stocker returned to the CSIRO in June 2007, this time as chairman.
 He completed his term at CSIRO chairman on 27 June 2010 and was succeeded by Mr Simon McKeon.
 He is the chair of Sigma Pharmaceuticals and a non-executive director of the Australian telecommunications company, Telstra.

 Other appointments

 Stocker is a Fellow of the Royal Australasian College of Physicians and the Australian Academy of Technological Sciences and Engineering.
 In 1992, The Australian newspaper named Stocker as its Australian of the Year.
 He was made an Officer in the Order of Australia (AO) in 1999 for services to Australian scientific and technological research and in 2001 was awarded the Centenary Medal for outstanding service to science and technology.

-He is currently Chair of the Science and Engineering Advisory Committee for EPA Victoria.
+He is currently Chair of the Science and Engineering Advisory Committee for Environment Protection Authority Victoria.